-This foundation course is designed for participants of all skills levels.
-Participants will gain experience of working with a wide range of electronic components, construct, test, fault find and use electronic test equipment.
-Read more about Electronic Equipment Repair I here.
+This foundation electronics course is designed for participants of all skills levels.
+Participants will gain experience of working with a wide range of electronic components and learn how to construct, test, fault find and use electronic test equipment.
+Read more about the Electronic Equipment Repair 1 Course here.

-This course builds on the skills and knowledge gained in Electronics Equipment Repair 1.
-Participants will work with a wide range of complex analogue circuits, components, diagnose and fault find and learn to use more complex electronic test equipment.
-Read more about Electronic Equipment Repair ii here.
+This electronics course builds on the skills and knowledge gained in Electronics Equipment Repair 1.
+Participants will work with a wide range of complex analogue circuits, components and diagnose and fault find and learn to use more complex electronic test equipment.
+Read more about the Electronic Equipment Repair 2 Course here.

-This course is designed as a practical knowledge of the type of electronic circuity which is used in a Computer System or in any type of Computer Controlled equipment such as Photocopiers, Cash Registers, etc. Digital Electronics involves the use of Silicon chips (Integrated Circuits).
-The internal structure of a computer is to a large extent comprised of Digital Electronic Circuits Read more about Digital Electronis here.
+This digital electronics course is designed to give participants a practical knowledge of the type of electronic circuity used in a Computer System or in any type of Computer Controlled equipment such as Photocopiers, Cash Registers, Tablet, Laptops, etc. Digital Electronics involves the use of Silicon chips (Integrated Circuits).
+The internal structure of a computer is to a large extent comprised of Digital Electronic Circuits Read more about the Digital Electronis Course here.

 This course equips participants with the skills to identify network concepts, terminology, install, configure, and test networks.
-Skills, concepts and theory are covered in this certified course.
-Read more about Computer Networking here.
+Skills, concepts and theory are covered in this City and Guilds certified course.
+Read more about the Computer Networking Course here.